thisconnect/planet/README.md

 - *post(key, value)*

   Fired when a post message is emitted by a client.
 Key can be a string or an array (path).

-- *get(object)*

-  Fired on connection and passes a dump of the current state.

 - *delete(key)*